fenago/pytest-quick-start-guide/testing-with-pytest/Lab_3.md

 and we’ve added tasks_db to the parameter list of the test.
 I like to structure tests in a GIVEN/WHEN/THEN format using comments, especially when it isn’t obvious from the code what’s going on.
 I think it’s helpful in this case.
-Hopefully, GIVENan initializedtasks db helps to clarify why tasks_db is used as a fix- ture for the test.
+Hopefully, GIVENan initializedtasks db helps to clarify why tasks_db is used as a fixture for the test.

 **Make Sure Tasks Is Installed**